GV-9wj/SuryaSashank-/README.md

 #### A little bit about myself
-- I am a 22-year-old graduate student pursuing a masters in Financial Mathermatics at NC State University.
-I wish to puruse a career as a Quantitative Trader at a propietary trading firm.
-I am currently interning as a Data Analyst at a Mortgage Insurance Company and have interned as a quantitative analysis intern at a trading firm.
+- I am a 23-year-old Quant working in Liquidity Stress Testing.
+I gradutated from NC State with a masters in Financial Mathermatics.
+I wish to puruse a career as a Quantitative Trader or Researcher, specifically with Equities and Equity derivatives.
+I also interned as a Data Analyst at a Mortgage Insurance Company.
+Another one of notable experiences was as a quantitative trading intern at a prop trading firm.
 Looking for opportunities to learn and build new trading strategies.
 I am available for contact at the links below.

-**1.** I am currently working on a Pairs Trading strategy for USA equities that looks for cointegration between two stocks and uses statsitical arbitrage to have buy/sell signals.
-To know more about pairs trading please go [HERE](https://en.wikipedia.org/wiki/Pairs_trade)
+**1.** I am currently working on building backtests and also a backtesting library using the Interactive Brokers API.

 **2.** I am currently learning **C++ for Quantitative Finance and Probability**